 Most of us probably share the same general idea of what healthy means (e.g. exercise, eating your veggies, drinking enough water, etc.).
 However, as far as the nitty-gritty details go, the idea of “healthy” can be quite subjective.

-On this site I try to avoid most over-processed foods (like all-purpose flour and white sugar) and instead use whole, unprocessed, nutrient-rich foods whenever possible.
+Recipes on this website avoid most over-processed ingredients (like all-purpose flour and white sugar) and instead use whole, unprocessed, nutrient-rich foods whenever possible.

 Of course this takes a little bit of understanding because although ingredients such as hazelnut meal, coconut sugar, maple syrup, ground cinnamon, etc. are considered “healthy” by most (or at least healthier alternatives), they are technically still processed.
 Anything that has been altered from the state in which it occurs in nature – for example, dehydrating fresh grapes into raisins, or grinding almonds into flour – is processed.